Policy & Advocacy

 In 2019, the Ready for K Alliance conducted workshops with community stakeholders to identify institutional, local, state, and federal policy priorities for the Alliance.
 These priorities serve as a guide for the Ready for K Alliance’s advocacy work and provide the foundation upon which specific policies are being developed and supported.

-Ready for K Alliance Advocacy and Policy Agenda
+Ready for K Alliance Policy and Advocacy Agenda

 Healthy Development: Children are born healthy with access to resources to maintain healthy development.